 In addition to enforced prerequisites, many courses at Santa Barbara City College have recommended minimum math and/or English advisories, which are noted in the Schedule of Classes.
 Advisories have been established as a means of alerting students to the minimum standards necessary for class success.
 Enrollment in such courses is recommended only for students who have met the eligibility level prescribed.

-If you have one or more of the alternatives to testing listed below you will need to submit a completed Prerequisite Challenge FORM A and supporting documentation (test scores, official transcript, etc.) for clearance.
+If you have one or more of the alternatives to testing listed below you will need to submit a completed Prerequisite Clearance FORM A and supporting documentation (test scores, official transcript, etc.) for clearance.
 Visit the Prerequisite page for more information.
 (Note: AP, SAT, ACT, UC and CSU (with the exception of EAP) exam results require an official high school transcript and a counselor conference.
 Please take your score report and transcript to Counseling for review).

 English Test Alternatives